zikezhang/vagrant/README.md

 If you are having trouble with Phalcon in this Vagrant Project (Or on your live server), try compiling in [safe mode](https://github.com/phalcon/cphalcon/issues/2336#issuecomment-40333421).

+If you are having problems with guest-additions on linux with mounting folders run this command in the guest machine:

+    $ sudo ln -s /opt/VBoxGuestAdditions-4.3.10/lib/VBoxGuestAdditions /usr/lib/VBoxGuestAdditions

 ## Software Suggestions

 If you are using Linux you can use the built in Terminal to do everything.